TehKitti/Maunz/README.md

 *accinfo \<username> - Gives you full information about any Minecraft account.

+*changelog [version] - Tells you the changelog of the Maunz version you specify.

 *chans - Lists the channels that Maunz is currently in.

 _*disable_ - Disables Maunz.